Georgy Rybin: Family and childhood

 Georgy Rybin was born into the family of a hereditary Cossack officer.
 To help his family, which consisted of his parents and a younger sister, he began to work in the research team of the dredging works of the Irtysh river in Omsk during his summers from 1917 to 1919.

 Education and service

 In 1919 he graduated from the First Omsk Men's gymnasium with a gold medal, and entered the Tomsk Technical Institute.
 However, the Civil war impeded his studies, and he was called to the White Army of the admiral Kolchak, to the Cossack's hundred-man unit of the 3d army headquarter.
-In January 1920 Georgy fell ill with Typhus, then with relapsing fever, and stayed under treatment in Korestelovo village (Erbev's volost of Kansky district, Krasnoyarsk Krai).
+In January 1920 Georgy fell ill with typhus, then with relapsing fever.

 In May 1920 he was called to the Red Army as an infantry man, in Tiumen.
 In September 1920 he was detached to Tomsk to continue his studies in the Tomsk Technical Institute, but there were no more vacancies there.
 So, Rybin had to enter the Tomsk Land-use Technical School.